EvilFrog85/angular-15-mfe/README.md

 ## Need to knows
 When creating a new mfe and exporting a module, exposed module can not be app.module.
 Atleast not without additional configuration.

+## TODOs
+Add example using shared and isolated CSS. encapsulation: ViewEncapsulation.___